shiftsayan/plane/README.md

 8. Install requirement files by running: "python3 -m pip install -r requirements.txt"

-9. Git clone the repository in the environment you have created.
+9. Git clone the repository in the environment you have created (git clone https://github.com/ScottyLabs/plane.git).
 Move into the new branch you are editing on.

 10. cd into the "plane" folder and transfer the file secrets.py into the "plane" folder

 11. Run plane.py for testing

+### Onboarding Instructions for Testing on Mac

+1. Create a new folder to store the contents of the Plane Mail Management repository

+2. In command prompt, cd into the folder you have just created

+3. Create a virtual environment by running: "python3 -m venv {name}"

+4. Activate environment by running: "source {name}/bin/activate"

+5. Install requirement files by running: "python3 -m pip install -r requirements.txt"

+6. Git clone the repository in the environment you have created (git clone https://github.com/ScottyLabs/plane.git).
+Move into the new branch you are editing on.

+7. cd into the "plane" folder and transfer the file secrets.py into the "plane" folder

+8. Run plane.py for testing